danilkolikov/prover/README.md

 (A->A)

+### Example of annotation:

 If we annotate this proof with -a flag:

 |-(A->A)